junderw52/keep-teams-awake/README.md

 Notes:
 - No behavior changes other than adding the new host match.
 - Tested with Teams PWA and web client in Chrome; extension now keeps status active as expected on `teams.cloud.microsoft`.
+- This fork currently targets Google Chrome / Chromium only.
+The original extension also shipped a Firefox .xpi, but that is not maintained here.

 # Keep Teams Awake